mattiamirigaldi/SCA_test_jupyter/mattia_sca/CW305_DesignStart/README.md

 - in the TCL console `source make_mmi_file.tcl`
 2. Open in Keil the project file, which can be found in `./software/Build_Keil/CW305_DesignStart.uvprojx` and build it.

-The build should be clean excpet for some warning due to file "xil_assert.h".
+The build should be clean except for some warning due to file "xil_assert.h".

 Post-build is run automatically make_hex_a7.bat